rishab8963/pdf-convex/README.md

 - `Qdrant` as the vector database.
 It is a `docker` image
 <br></br>
 ![Pdf Summarizer](https://drive.google.com/uc?export=view&id=1PiI2aMTYDNHUKVxO3GTV7M37gXe6SDLX)

+## Project Structure
+- RAG (Retreival Augmented Generation) system and machine learning code for llm model and converting pdf's into vector embeddings and storing them into vector databases and searching content related to user's query and giving it to model as a prompt.
+All of this code is in -->> `flask-backend/MLmodel/project_convex/model.py`<br><br>
+- All the Flask (python backend framework) backend code, routes implementation logic and user login/authentication code is in -->> `flask-backend/run.py`<br><br>
+- The frontend of this project is made with React.
+All the react code/implementation is in -->> `pdf-react`<br><br>
+- Convex realtime cloud database functions implementations is in -->> `flask-backend/convex/tasks.js`<br><br>
+- Shell script that downloads the embedding model, llm and clones llama.cpp repo and builds it so that we can run llm model as an http server is located inside -->> `flask-backend/MLmodel/project_convex/model-setup.sh`

 ## Project Set-up Instructions
 Make sure to have `python3.10`, `docker`, `venv`, `node lts/iron`, `nginx` <br>
 More details on how to install these -> https://github.com/Harshroxnox/linux-server-guide